marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

 The Gentoo Linux x86 Handbook can be followed up to step 4, which deals with hard disks configuration.
 I will be using /dev/sda both for boot and root partitions.

-First step: creating a plain primary boot partition with fdisk, /dev/sda1, and formatting it with a Unix-like filesystem, ext4 in this case.
+The first step is to create a plain primary boot partition with fdisk, /dev/sda1, and to format it with a Unix-like filesystem, ext4 in this case.
-As far as the size is concerned, 256M are enough.
-To create the fs, mkfs.ext4 is the tool that we need.
+As far as the size is concerned, 256M are enough. mkfs.ext4 can be used to create the filesystem.

     mkfs.ext4 /dev/sda1

-The second partition, which will be used to map two logical encrypted volumes for root and swap, can take up all the space left on the device.
-After the creation of the partitions, /dev/sda2 must be formatted to be a LUKS compliant
+The second partition, which will be used as a LVM physical volume with on top two logical volumes for root and swap, can take up all the space left on the device.
-partition:
+After the creation of the partitions, /dev/sda2 must be formatted as a LUKS partition.

     livecd ~ # cryptsetup --verify-passphrase luksFormat /dev/sda2
     [...]